aminalaee/mongox/README.md

 Notice how we omitted the dictionary and passed the `Movie` fields in comparison.

+---

-Please refer to the documentation for full features.
+Please refer to the documentation [here](https://aminalaee.github.io/mongox) or the full examples [here](https://github.com/aminalaee/mongox/tree/main/examples).

+---

 [motor]: https://github.com/mongodb/motor
 [pydantic]: https://github.com/samuelcolvin/pydantic